 - 1. Communicate Support

 - Listen

 - Respect their choice to tell you by letting them know you won't tell others

 - Understand the personal risk taken to tell you

 - Offer support through the coming out process

 - 2. Remember the meaning of sisterhood

 - Do not shy away from that person

 - Realize that nothing has to change with your friendship and sisterhood

 - 3. Don't be a Bystander

 - Don't participate in harmful conversations

 - Educate yourself about current issues

-- Advocate for change within your group, university and community
+- Advocate for change within your chapter, university and community

-- Confront the issue directly or be subtle when challenging Thank the small group members for sharing and remind them to continue to think and act on the ideas discussed today.
+• Confront the issue directly or be subtle when challenging